-Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition
+Financial Metrics Every Restaurateur Should Track

-In the highly competitive foodservice industry, where restaurant profit margins are often razor-thin, tracking your progress is vital to driving growth.
-Understanding key restaurant calculations will help you assess your performance and plan your menu, labor needs, operating hours and marketing campaigns.
-Since the pandemic accelerated the digitization of business, many restaurants are swimming with data.
-So, which metrics should you track to truly understand your performance?
-Read on to learn what to measure and how to interpret the data.
+In the highly competitive food service industry, where restaurant profit margins are often razor-thin, tracking your progress is vital to driving growth.
+Understanding key restaurant calculations will help you assess your performance and plan your menu, labor needs, operating hours, and marketing campaigns.

 Comparable Restaurant Sales